-The Proposed Action is needed because existing stormwater drainage facilities on Kirtland AFB have deteriorated and clogged to the point where extensive work is needed to reestablish and maintain an effective stormwater drainage system.
-Ditches, culverts, pipes, and retention basins annually experience sediment build-up and substantial erosion due to monsoon storm events.
-Standing stormwater created by clogged ditches and flat ground surfaces poses hazards to traffic and undermines roads, parking lots, and foundations.
-Outdoor storage areas require berms and retention structures to control runoff.
-Revegetation and other measures are needed to control discharges of suspended solids.
-Energy dissipation and grade control structures are nonexistent, which allows substantial erosion of arroyos during storm events.
-Arroyo work is required to repair bed and bank erosion resulting in sediment transport and reduce the potential for additional damage in the future.
-Semi-arid regions, like those found in the southwest, typically produce more runoff and erosion than humid regions for a given intensity of rainfall because of sparse vegetation cover and poorly developed soils with little organic matter.
-The Proposed Action would reduce the velocity and energy of stormwater flows, which in turn would reduce the detrimental effects of erosion and sedimentation into surface waters.
+5 The Proposed Action is needed because existing stormwater drainage facilities on Kirtland AFB 6 have deteriorated and clogged to the point where extensive work is needed to reestablish and 7 maintain an effective stormwater drainage system.
+Ditches, culverts, pipes, and retention basins 8 annually experience sediment build-up and substantial erosion due to monsoon storm events.
+9 Standing stormwater created by clogged ditches and flat ground surfaces poses hazards to 10 traffic and undermines roads, parking lots, and foundations.
+Outdoor storage areas require 11 berms and retention structures to control runoff.
+Revegetation and other measures are needed 12 to control discharges of suspended solids.
+Energy dissipation and grade control structures are 13 nonexistent, which allows substantial erosion of arroyos during storm events.
+Arroyo work is 14 required to repair erosion damage and reduce the potential for additional damage in the future.
+15 The Proposed Action would reduce the velocity and energy of stormwater flows, which in turn 16 would reduce the detrimental effects of erosion and sedimentation into surface waters.

-1.4 Scope of the Programmatic Environmental Assessment
+17 1.4 Scope of the Programmatic Environmental Assessment

-The scope of this PEA includes the actions proposed; alternatives considered; a description of the existing environment; and direct, indirect, and cumulative impacts.
-The scope of the Proposed Action and the range of alternatives to be considered are presented in Section 2.
-The USAF NEPA-implementing regulations, 32 CFR § 989 (as amended), require consideration of the No Action Alternative, which is analyzed to provide the baseline against which the environmental impacts of implementing the range of alternatives addressed can be compared.
-The PEA identifies appropriate measures that are not already included in the Proposed Action or alternatives in order to avoid, minimize, or reduce adverse environmental impacts, if necessary.
+18 The scope of this PEA includes the actions proposed; alternatives considered; a description of 19 the existing environment; and direct, indirect, and cumulative impacts.
+The scope of the 20 Proposed Action and the range of alternatives to be considered are presented in Section 2.
+The 21 USAF NEPA-implementing regulations, 32 CFR § 989 (as amended), require consideration of 22 the No Action Alternative, which is analyzed to provide the baseline against which the 23 environmental impacts of implementing the range of alternatives addressed can be compared.
+24 The PEA identifies appropriate measures that are not already included in the Proposed Action 25 or alternatives in order to avoid, minimize, or reduce adverse environmental impacts, if 26 necessary.

-A programmatic environmental document, such as this PEA, is prepared when an agency is proposing to carry out a broad action, program, or policy.
-USAF has determined that stormwater drainage system upgrades and arroyo repair activities are broad actions that could occur intermittently across the installation.
-This PEA reduces duplication of effort by analyzing general aspects of stormwater drainage system upgrade and arroyo repair activities and establishing a framework for environmental impact analysis of future site-specific actions.
-The impacts of future site-specific actions would be addressed in subsequent NEPA evaluations, per CEQ regulations (40 CFR § 1502.20).
-The use of tiering allows future documents to be specific (e.g., quantitative) in their analysis of individual stormwater drainage system upgrade or arroyo repair projects when they are more fully developed and designed while referencing previous environmental analyses.
-As site-specific projects are developed and designed, hydrologic and hydraulic (H&H) analysis, sediment yield analysis, and separate NEPA analysis would be conducted, as necessary, and project activities would be coordinated with appropriate agencies.
+27 A programmatic environmental document, such as this PEA, is prepared when an agency is 28 proposing to carry out a broad action, program, or policy.
+USAF has determined that stormwater 29 drainage system upgrades and arrovo repair activities are broad actions that could occur 30 intermittently across the installation.
+This PEA reduces duplication of effort by analyzing general 31 aspects of stormwater drainage system upgrade and arroyo repair activities and establishing a 32 framework for environmental impact analysis of future site-specific actions.
+The impacts of 33 future site-specific actions would be addressed in subsequent NEPA evaluations, per CEQ 34 regulations (40 CFR § 1502.20).
+The use of tiering allows future documents to be specific in 35 their analysis of individual stormwater drainage system upgrade or arroyo repair projects when 36 they are more fully developed and designed while referencing previous environmental analyses.

 This PEA identifies the environmental impacts of the Proposed Action and No Action Alternative on affected resource areas.
 Per CEQ regulations (40 CFR § 1501.7[a][3]), only those resource areas that apply to the Proposed Action and alternatives are analyzed.
-The following resource areas are analyzed and discussed for potential impacts: Noise, Air Quality, Geological Resources, Water Resources, Biological Resources, Cultural Resources, Paleontological Resources, Infrastructure, Hazardous Materials and Wastes, Safety, and Socioeconomics and Environmental Justice.
+The following resource areas are analyzed and discussed for potential impacts: Noise, Air Quality, Geological Resources, Water Resources, Biological Resources, Cultural Resources, Paleontological 1 Resources, Infrastructure, Hazardous Materials and Wastes, Safety, and Socioeconomics and

-1.4.1 NEPA Compliance Requirements
+- 2 Environmental Justice. - 3 1.4.1 NEPA Compliance Requirements